One of the advantages of the SELARL is that partners' liability is limited to the amount of their capital contribution.

 Frequently asked questions

-Why set up a SELARL?
+Why create a SELARL?

 Chevron